-- Chapter 1 Provides a general description of the drive and the procedures for installing it into a system. - Chapter 2 Describes the drive configurations, the controls and features of the drive, and provides directions for using it. - Chapter 3 Provides information on caring for DDS tapes, troubleshooting information, and removal/replacement procedures for the drives. - Appendix A Provides safety and regulatory information. - Appendix B Lists the pinnouts for the SCSI connector on the drive.
+- Chapter 1 Provides a general description of the DDS-3 drive and the procedures for installing it into a system. - Chapter 2 Describes the DDS-3 drive configurations, its controls and features, and provides directions for using it. - Chapter 3 Provides information on caring for DDS tapes, troubleshooting information, and removal/replacement procedures for the DDS-3 drive. - Appendix A Lists the pinouts for the SCSI connector on the DDS-3 drive.